-A short hike with a great view
+A short hike with a long view

 Coon Mountain is a beloved hiking destination in the town of Westport, in the Champlain Valley.
 A steep but moderate 1-mile hike to the summit offers panoramic views of Lake Champlain, the Adirondacks and Vermont’s Green Mountains.